Tuesday, October 22, 2019

 Dear Jack,

 It was a few months before I saw you again.
-I can't remember exactly, but it was too long for me And then, something interesting happened.
+I can't remember exactly, but it was too long for me, and then, something interesting happened.
 Your dad, being in the Navy, had to ship out.
 So, I talked your mom into coming and staying with us for a few months.
 I can't tell you how much I loved that time with you.
 You both ended up staying for 9 months until you were 18 months old.
-It was a horribly lonely time for your mom, but truthfully I loved having you both with me.
-I showered you with gifts, it was overindulgence for sure, but I didn't care.
+It was a horribly lonely time for your mom, but truthfully, I loved having you both with me.
+I showered you with gifts; it was overindulgence for sure, but I didn't care.
 I loved you so much and just couldn't help myself.
 You spent your first birthday with us.
-One day you'll have to look through those pictures and see the number of gifts that your crazy grandmother purchased --well, I'm not going to apologize.
+One day, you'll have to look through those pictures and see the number of gifts that your crazy grandmother purchased -well, I'm not going to apologize.
 I had fun.

 I've watched you over the years, Jack.
 An old soul for sure.
 Yes, a true INFJ.
 I've always known.
-I guess it was easy for me since I am one also.
+I guess it was easy for me since I am one, too.
 I recognized you.
 You will grow into that knowledge, that sense of self.
 I promise you.
 That sixth sense that you sometimes encounter, that knowing...I hope that you study psychology in school, whether you choose it as a profession, well, that's up to you.
 However, there's nothing wrong with taking a few classes to better understand yourself and others.
 Just my 2 cents!

-As I look back over these past 18 years so much has changed.
+As I look back over these past 18 years, so much has changed.
 I have more grandkids now.
 I've lived in 3 more homes and 2 more states.
 I've watched your uncles get married and then start families of their own.
 I've watched your relationship with your sister turn into a little more of a friendship.
 Hey, one can hope, right?
 It will over time.
-Your mom and uncles fought like wild animals and now look.
+Your mom and uncles fought like wild animals, and now look.
 Friends, siblings.
-It'll happen to you too.
+It'll happen to you, too.
 Your little sister will one day be your friend.
 It's weird how that happens, but it does.

 So, by now, you might be wondering why I'm even writing a silly old letter.
-But, the truth is Jack, I wish my grandmother had written one to me.
+But the truth is, Jack, I wish my grandmother had written one to me.
 I would have cherished it with all my heart.
 I miss sitting and talking with her, spending holidays with her, and just knowing she always had my back.
-And please know this Jack, I have yours.
+And please know this, Jack, I have yours.
 I always will.
 I'll never judge you, condemn you, or try to change you.
 I like you just the way you are, after all, you're my favorite, remember?

-That in a nutshell Jack, is the most important thing to me.
+That, in a nutshell, Jack, is the most important thing to me.

 May He always protect you, love you, and guide you.
 And, may you always feel the deep love of your grandmother until the day that you take your very last breath.